Worst-case Complexity of Cyclic Coordinate Descent: $O(n^2)$ Gap with Randomized Version: Introduction

-Both bounds are tight as for our example both bounds are achieved.
+Both bounds are tight up to constant factors.
 This implies that C-CD can be $\O(n)$ times slower than GD and $\O(n^2)$ times slower than R-CD.

-\item It is more precise to characterize the complexity using an extra parameter $\tau = L/L_{1} $ together with $\kappa$ or $\kappa_{\mathrm CD}$.
+\item It is more precise to characterize the complexity using an extra parameter $\tau $ together with $\kappa$ or $\kappa_{\mathrm CD}$.
 The lower bound for the complexity of C-CD is

 which is $\tau$ times worse than GD or $\tau^2$ times worse than R-CD.
-The range of $\tau$ is $ [1,n]$, and for Wishart random matrices $\tau = \O(\sqrt{n} )$, thus the gap $\tau$ or $\tau^2$ is indeed very large.
-There is an $\O(\log^2 n)$ gap between these lower bounds and the corresponding upper bounds, but the $\log^2(n)$ factor was previously known to be unavoidable in some cases.
-See more detailed discussion in Section \ref{sec: discuss two types of bounds}. \end{itemize}
+The range of the gap $\tau$ is $ [1,n]$ and can be large in most cases.
+These two bounds are ``almost'' tight as they are only $\O(\log^2 n)$-times smaller than the upper bounds. \end{itemize}

-To prove these lower bounds, we only need to estimate the convergence rate of our specific examples.
-There are at least two difficulties.
+To prove the lower bounds, we only need to estimate the convergence rate of our specific examples, and there are at least two difficulties.
 Firstly, there is no closed form expression of the spectral radius of the iteration matrix and we need to consider the limiting behavior of a class of examples (still with fixed $n$).
-Secondly and more interestingly, the spectral radius does not directly lead to a lower bound of the convergence rate when the iteration matrix is \emph{non-symmetric}, and we need to explore some special structure of the examples.
+Secondly, the spectral radius does not directly lead to a lower bound of the convergence rate when the iteration matrix is \emph{non-symmetric}, and we need to explore some special structure of the examples.

-We also perform some numerical experiments to see whether the practical performance of C-CD matches our theory.
-We summarize our numerical findings below (again, only consider the equal-diagonal case). \begin{itemize} \item One empirical implication of our theory is that C-CD converges slowly when $L/L_{1}$ is large or the off-diagonal entries are large.
-Interestingly, this phenomenon is indeed observed in our numerical experiments: C-CD converges faster than R-CD when off-diagonal entries are small but slower than R-CD when off-diagonal entries are large.
-This phenomenon is rather universal as it is observed for a wide variety of generative models of the coefficient matrix.
+Simulation shows that our worst-case bound is \textit{partially} consistent with the numerical experiments.
+We perform numerical experiments for dozens of random distributions of matrix $A$, and the relation between the numerical findings and the theory are summarized below. \begin{itemize} \item Our theoretical bound of $\tO(n^2 \kappa \tau)$ indicates that C-CD converges slowly when $\tau = \lambda_{\max}/\lambda_{\avg} $ is large.
+Interestingly, we do observe that when the off-diagonal entries are large and thus $\lambda_{\max}/\lambda_{\avg} $ is large, C-CD is indeed slow.
+This shows that the theory is partially consistent with the simulations.